akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/foldAsync.md

 ## Example

-`fold` is typically used to 'fold up' the incoming values into an aggregate asynchronously.
+`foldAsync` is typically used to 'fold up' the incoming values into an aggregate asynchronously.
 For example, you might want to summarize the incoming values into a histogram:

 Scala
 :   @@snip [FoldAsync.scala](/akka-docs/src/test/scala/docs/stream/operators/sourceorflow/FoldAsync.scala) { #imports #foldAsync }